 What Is Protein Powder?

 Protein powder is a supplement designed to promote an increase in muscle mass.
-It’s often used as an “post workout” supplement (30-45 minutes after a workout, if not right after) or throughout the day to boost an athlete’s daily protein intake.
+It’s often used as an “post workout” supplement as part of a protein shake (best taken 30-45 minutes after a workout, if not right after) or throughout the day to boost an athlete’s daily protein intake.

 While there are many kinds of protein powders, the three most common forms are whey, casein, and soy.